 On termination of service due to death, disability or retirement at age 65, a participant may elect to receive an amount equal to the vested value of his or her account in an annuity, a lump-sum distribution or any other method acceptable to the trustee.
 For termination of service for other reasons, a participant may receive the vested value of his or her account as a lump-sum distribution or may elect, subject to minimum balances as defined by the Plan document, to leave the vested portion of the account with the Plan.
-Amounts contributed on a before-tax basis may only be withdrawn upon demonstration of financial hardship, disability or after the participants reach the age of 59.5 years.
+In addition, amounts contributed may be withdrawn upon demonstration of financial hardship, disability or after the participants reach the age of 59.5 years.